MicrosoftDocs/playfab-docs/playfab-docs/sdks/playfab-sdk-intro.md

 This topic lists the different flavors of Azure PlayFab SDKs we currently have today.

-PlayFab SDK enables you to implement a majority of our features, including LiveOps, commerce, matchmaking, and data analytics.
+PlayFab SDK enables you to implement a majority of our features, including LiveOps, economy, matchmaking, and data analytics.

 For broad API categories in this SDK, see [API REST operation groups](https://docs.microsoft.com/rest/api/playfab/admin/).